 A 1970’s era tracked vehicle driving around McMurdo

-igt slots online casino Update: Here’s a quick video of our arrival at McMurdo airfield.
+buy Pregabalin online uk Update: Here’s a quick video of our arrival at McMurdo airfield.

 We made it!
 After an early morning wake up call (4am) the team assembled in the Antarctic passenger terminal at Christchurch International Airport.
 We checked all our bags in just like a normal airline flight.
 Because the weather in Antarctica can be very cold, we had to dress in our extreme cold weather (ECW) gear on the plane.
 Including gloves, hat, coats and thick boots.
 We traveled to McMurdo on a C-17 Globemaster military jet.
 Although it isn’t the most comfortable ride, The flight only took about 5 hours.
 Some of us were also lucky enough to be able to go up to the cockpit and see the fantastic views.
 We landed on the sea ice runway at McMurdo around 1pm and made our way over the frozen Ross sea for 2 miles to reach McMurdo station.
 We spent the afternoon arranging our gear for our first training session.
 Tomorrow we are heading out to the ice shelf to brush up on our survival skills, practice pitching tents and getting familiar with our cold weather clothing.